 In the Community Christian School programs, the administration will be emphasizing and enforcing the following dress code values:

-- With the exception of girl’s earrings, no tattoos or piercing shall be allowed.
+With the exception of girl’s earrings, no tattoos or piercings shall be allowed.

 Food and Lunches